avaneev/biteopt/README.md

 as in most cases they require exhaustive search or a search involving knowledge of the structure of the problem.

+Difference between upper and lower parameter bound values affects precision of the strategy.
+To increase precision, this difference should be kept as low as
+possible: for example, [-100; 100] bounds should be used instead of [-1000; 1000], if possible.

 Tests have shown, that in comparison to stochastic strategy like CMA-ES, BiteOpt's convergence time varies more from attempt to attempt.
 For example, on some problem CMA-ES's average convergence time may be 7000 iterations +/-